 Poker went from smokey casino back-rooms to the glitzy TV stage, as poker tournaments like the WSOP and WPT began to be aired non-stop on channels such as ESPN, and the Travel Channel Under Hollywood direction, under the TV spotlights, poker characters like Phil Ivey, Phil Hellmuth Jr, Gus Hansen and Daniel Negreanu emerged and became household-names.
 The huge mainstream media attention helped the game of poker to take hold outside the USA, including markets such as Canada, the United Kingdom, Sweden and elsewhere.

 As online traffic exploded, a new breed of online professional poker player emerged.
 Poker players began to realize they could ‘stay home and grind poker instead of getting a real job’.
 The world of poker was not just about cash-games anymore either – tournaments were the new game in town, and no-limit hold’em was the game.

-In 2006 the UIGEA made it unlawful for Americans to play poker online, and for many the dream was over – but the game never really went away.
+The Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) made it unlawful for Americans to play poker online, and for many the dream was over – but the game never really went away.
 Some of the big brands died away, while some (PokerStars, Full-Tilt and Absolute Poker) remained.

 Millions of poker players worldwide are playing poker for real-money on the familiar downloadable applications but also now on mobile-only poker apps, such as PPPoker and PokerBros.
 Players on these mobile-only apps are often recruited by agents with credit, very large rakeback deals, and other hooks by ‘club operators’ / agents.
 This model creates a lot of logistical challenges for an operator looking to compete for player acquisition.